 All in all, it is impossible to identify GD 80 as a synagogue on the available evidence.
 It is furthermore impossible to identify any other structure on the island as a synagogue.
 It is also clear that, other than the two Samaritan (Israelite) inscriptions, nothing specifically pertaining to Jews or Samaritans has been found on the island.
-It is also clear that the names Lysimachus and Agathoklēs are not indicators of Jewishness on the island and appear elsewhere in very specifically non-Jewish contexts on the island.
+It is also clear that the names Lysimachus and Agathoklēs are not indicators of Jewishness on the island.
 The only names associated with a Jewish or Samaritan context on Delos are those of Jason of Knossos and Artemidoros of Heraclea, both apparently from Crete.
 And again, we do not know if these were Samaritan benefactors, or pagan donors or patrons.